Council of Parent Attorneys and Advocates

 Presenter: Tere Ramos

 Districts are often reluctant to provide equitable educational opportunities to dual eligible Limited English Proficient (LEP) / special education students and their families.
 Past attempts to address the lack of language access through lawsuits and civil rights complaints have had mixed results.
 This presentation analyzes legal approaches used in the past to enforce language access in special education, and discusses in-depth the litigation strategy currently used in a language rights case in MA.
-This session has real-time Spanish Interpretation available via headset translation to those who request the service ahead of time on their registration form.

 3.3 Prove It So Your Client Doesn’t Lose It: Strategic Planning for Meeting the Prong II Burden at Due Process Hearing